aksamitksharma/react-context/README.md

 *Context* provides a way to pass data through the component tree without having to pass props down manually at every level.

 Assume that we have a component tree A,B,C,D,E and you want to pass data from A to E.
-Without using context API we have to do prop drilling it means we have to pass data at every level of components like A->B->C->D->E and it become more challenging if components have siblings.
-Also, may be component B,C,D does not needed that data but they have be aware of it.
+Without using context API we have to do prop drilling it means we have to pass data at every level of components like A->B->C->D->E and it becomes more challenging if components have siblings.
+Also, may be component B,C,D does not needed that data but they need to be aware about it.

-To solve this propblem we are using react context, it is in build feature of react js.
+To solve this propblem we are using react context, it is in-built feature of react js.

 Let's start!
 ### Where to start?